200713-dotnet/project-challenge-p0-Pyrodron/README.md

 ### store

-O [required] there should exist at least 2 stores for a user to choose from
-+ [required] each store should be able to view/list any and all of their completed/placed orders
-+ [required] each store should be able to view/list any and all of their sales (amount of revenue weekly or monthly)
+O [required] there should exist at least 2 stores for a user to choose from O [required] each store should be able to view/list any and all of their completed/placed orders O [required] each store should be able to view/list any and all of their sales (amount of revenue weekly or monthly)

 ### order

-+ [required] each order must be able to view/list/edit its collection of pizzas
-+ [required] each order must be able to compute its pricing
-+ [required] each order must be limited to a total pricing of no more than $250
-+ [required] each order must be limited to a collection of pizzas of no more than 50
+O [required] each order must be able to view/list/edit its collection of pizzas O [required] each order must be able to compute its pricing O [required] each order must be limited to a total pricing of no more than $250 O [required] each order must be limited to a collection of pizzas of no more than 50

 ### pizza

-+ [required] each pizza must be able to have a crust
+O [required] each pizza must be able to have a crust
-+ [required] each pizza must be able to have a size
+O [required] each pizza must be able to have a size
-+ [required] each pizza must be able to have toppings
-+ [required] each pizza must be able to compute its pricing
-+ [required] each pizza must have no less than 2 default toppings
-+ [required] each pizza must limit its toppings to no more 5
+O [required] each pizza must be able to have toppings O [required] each pizza must be able to compute its pricing O [required] each pizza must have no less than 2 default toppings O [required] each pizza must limit its toppings to no more 5

 ### user